Venkat2811/product-http-load-balancer/performance-benchmark/README.md

 In this performance test, five instances of simple service created using Netty framework were used.
 Each instance is a fast backend (0s delay) with response of size 1KB.
 See [netty backend] (services/Netty) for more details.
 Performance bench-marks were done between [open source Nginx load balancer] (nginx) and [this LB] (gw-lb) on [Ubuntu VM] (test-bed).
-1,000,000 requests were sent at different concurrency levels (500 to 12,000) to Netty backend, Nginx and load balancer using apache bench via this [automated script] (execute-tests.sh).
+1,000,000 requests were sent at different concurrency levels (500 to 12,000) to Netty backend, Nginx and load balancer using apache bench via this [automated script] (excecute-tests.sh).

 ## Prerequisite
 * **apache2-utils** - This performance tests are executed using ApacheBench.
 Therefore in order to run the tests, apache2-utils